-Additionally, some of the most common shipping problems are often related to not understanding what LTL freight class to choose.
+Additionally, some of the most common shipping problems are often related to not understanding what LTL freight class to choose and put on your BOL.
 Some shippers may find it easy to randomly select a class or stick with one they have always used.
 However, this will hurt you in the long run.
-Shippers may save money on the freight shipment by picking a lower class, but time is wasted when the carrier reclasses the shipment and the invoice doesn’t match the expected costs.
+Shippers may save money on the freight shipment by picking a lower class, but time is wasted when the carrier reclasses the shipment and the invoice doesn't match the expected costs.

-A little education, especially when it comes to freight class, can really help you save money, time, resources and, most importantly, avoid delays in getting freight inbound or outbound to your customer.
+A little education, especially when it comes to freight class, can really help you save on LTL rates, time, resources and, most importantly, avoid delays in getting freight inbound or outbound to your customer.